mirceaulinic/mirceaulinic.github.io/_posts/2017-07-06-napalm-install-formula.md

 The state execution correctly setup the environment for NAPALM and upgraded the system dependencies to the latest releases.

-From here on, if we need to install another NAPALM driver, but we are unsure about its dependencies, we can simply list it in the pillar, e.g.:
+From here on, if we need to install another NAPALM driver, but we are unsure about its dependencies, we can simply append it in the pillar, e.g.:

 ```yaml
 napalm: